alimness/sabbath-school-resources/src/en/devo/dh-reading-plan-01/part-04/day-196/day-196-1-egw.md

 ---
-title: EGW Reading
+title: The Ark Taken by the Philistines PP 581-585d
-subtitle: The Ark Taken by the Philistines PP 581-585d
+subtitle: EGW Reading
 ---

-Chapter 57—The Ark Taken by the Philistines
+### Chapter 57—The Ark Taken by the Philistines

 This chapter is based on 1 Samuel 3 to 7.